 September 1, 2010, Vol. 237, No. 5, Pages 532-541

 At this point PennHIP is known to be the most accurate test of future hip osteoarthritis.
 There is more information on the PennHip website. https://info.antechimagingservices.com.
 After researching articles and looking at our clearances of dogs we have bred over the years from our 1st, 2nd and 3rd generation lines.
 We believe that PennHip vs. OFA for our program leaves PennHip winning hands down.
 Our goal has always been to continue to maintain and improve the health of the Golden Retriever with an emphasis on improving the hip scores of the adults in our breeding program in order to produce the healthiest puppies possible.

 This is to buyers and new breeders.
 The K9data information that breeders like to use is entered by the breeder themselves.
 This information may not be accurate or is fake.
-For example Solid As A Rock Freedom At Swanavly if you look at his parents both are Clear for PRA1.
+For example when I received Solid As A Rock Freedom At Swanavly if you look at his parents both are Clear for PRA1.
 I know this not to be true due to he is a carrier and his puppies have carried the gene.
 So he must be bred only to a clear PRA1 female for healthy puppies.
-Please don't rely on this method for accurate data.
-This will help educate BUYERS when purchasing a dog to false information.
+Please don't rely on the K9data method for accurate data.
+This can be changed by anyone.
+I hope this will help educate BUYERS when purchasing a dog with false information.